eclufsc/ophidian/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ..
 make
 ```
+> Cmake Configuration options:
+> -DOPHIDIAN_TESTS_FULLY_STATIC=ON will staticly link libc and libc++.
+> -DUNCRUSTIFY_IT=ON will run uncrustify in all files.
+> -DUNCRUSTIFY_CHECK=ON will run check all files formating with uncrustify.

 In order to run the ophidian unity tests, inside the build directory, execute the folowing:

 ```
 cd test
 ./ophidian_tests
 ```
 > **P.S.** ophidian_tests needs to be executed from the test directory due to the inputfile's path being hardcoded.

-### Install Dependencies on System:
+### [optional] Install Dependencies on System:
 If you wish to install dependencies on your system run:

 ```
 $ sudo bash build_dependencies.sh --install_to /usr/local
 ```

 This will install all dependencies to the `/usr/local` directory.

-### Install Ophidian on System:
+### [optional] Install Ophidian on System:
-If you wish to install Ophidian on your system please make shure your have installed all [dependencies on your system](#install-dependencies-on-system) first then run:
+If you wish to install Ophidian on your system please make shure your have
+installed all [dependencies on your system](#install-dependencies-on-system) first then run:

 ```
  $ sudo make install
 ```

 This will install the Ophidian Library to the `/usr/local` directory.

 # Credits